writethedocs/www/docs/conf/portland/2022/sponsors/prospectus.rst

 Introduction
 ============

-Welcome to our **2022 Conference Sponsorship Prospectus**.
+Welcome to our **Online Conference Sponsorship Prospectus**.
-This document has been adapted for our hybrid conference format, including new benefits and increased value across our community.
+This document has been adapted for our new virtual conference format, including new benefits and increased value across our community.
-Our new hybrid format has brought on many questions, and we're working to create innovative solutions where possible.

 We're excited to work with the organizations in our community to build the best possible event in {{ year }}.
 In particular, we would love your feedback on sponsorship levels and benefits.